fearlessdots/synctropy/README.md

 ## Use Cases

-Synctropy can be used in a wide range of scenarios to simplify and automate synchronization tasks.
-Here are some use cases where Synctropy can be beneficial:
+`synctropy` can be used in a wide range of scenarios to simplify and automate synchronization tasks.
+Here are some use cases where it can be beneficial:

 ### Personal File Syncing

-Synctropy can be used in conjunction with programs like rsync and Unison to sync personal files between different devices or cloud storage services.
+`synctropy` can be used in conjunction with programs like rsync and Unison to sync personal files between different devices or cloud storage services.
 By defining `target` configurations that specify the source and destination paths, you can easily keep your files in sync, ensuring that you have the latest versions available on all your devices.

+**Note:** A template for this use case that I use is provided in the `./templates` folder of the source code.

 ### Backup and Restore

-Synctropy can be used as a backup and restore tool for important files or directories on remote systems.
+`synctropy` can be used as a backup and restore tool for important files or directories on remote systems.
 By creating `target` configurations that specify the source files or directories, you can easily back up the data to another location.
-In case of data loss or system failure, you can then use Synctropy to restore the backed-up files, ensuring the availability and integrity of your data.
+In case of data loss or system failure, you can then use the program to restore the backed-up files, ensuring the availability and integrity of your data.

 ### Distributed Systems Management

-Synctropy could also be useful for managing and synchronizing configurations across multiple distributed systems.
-Whether you have a cluster of servers, a network of IoT devices, or a fleet of containers, Synctropy can help ensure consistency and reduce manual effort by synchronizing configurations across all the systems.
+`synctropy` could also be useful for managing and synchronizing configurations across multiple distributed systems.
+Whether you have a cluster of servers, a network of IoT devices, or a fleet of containers, it can help ensure consistency and reduce manual effort by synchronizing configurations across all the systems.
 This helps maintain a unified state and simplifies the management of distributed environments.

 ## Installation